openfaas/openfaas.github.io/_posts/2023-07-28-time-to-update.md

 We've developed [many new features](https://openfaas.com/pricing) for and with customers including:

 * A new Identity and Access Management (IAM) system for multi-tenancy
-* Event connectors for Kafka, AWS SQS, AWS SNS and will add new sources for customers who ask for them
+* Event connectors for Kafka, AWS SQS, AWS SNS, Postgres, and will add new sources for customers who ask for them
 * A new auto-scaler with different strategies to scale functions based upon their workloads
 * Fine-tuned scale-to-zero and scale-from-zero with zero dropped traffic
 * A new autoscaler to replace the deprecated NATS Streaming project, with JetStream from Synadia
 * A new UI portal for OpenFaaS which blends metadata from your deployment with the status of the function
 * A CRUD API for namespaces for multi-tenancy
+* A Function Builder API that uses rootless mode to build customer functions in isolation

 And many many tutorials, guides, videos, conference talks.
 All that whilst maintaining this free Community Edition, for [which we receive less than 500 USD / mo in funding](https://github.com/sponsors/openfaas) from a few, passionate individuals.